hexedtech/jni-toolbox/README.md

   }
 }
 ```
 </details>

-## status
+## Status
-this crate is rather early and intended mostly to maintain [`codemp`](https://github.com/hexedtech/codemp) java bindings, however it's also quite small and only runs at comptime, so should be rather safe to use
+This crate is early and intended mostly to maintain [`codemp`](https://github.com/hexedtech/codemp)'s Java bindings, so things not used
+there may be missing or slightly broken.
+However, the crate is also quite small and only runs at compile time, so trying it out in your
+own project should not be a problem.